 Today, most grain-free dog foods focus on finding a well-balanced recipe to ensure that your German Shepherd gets all of his nutrients in the right quantities.

-Are All Grain-Free Foods Good For My German Shepherd?
+Are All Grain-Free Foods Good?

 Most grain-free foods are going to benefit your German Shepherd’s diet.
 Grain-free dog foods are meant to provide a healthier alternative for your pet’s diet without you having to worry about what ingredients are in the food.

-However, as mentioned, some grain-free dog foods that aren’t up to par with the competition are sold.
-Because of how the food came to be sold, some companies tried to maximize the excitement surrounding grain-free foods by creating cheap food that can sell at a higher price.
+Because of how the food came to be sold, some companies tried to maximize the excitement surrounding grain-free foods by creating cheap food that could sell at a higher price.

 Like foods with grains can be bad because they overuse cheap, low-quality grains, some grain-free dog foods use other fillers excessively, such as potatoes.
-These kinds of grain-free foods aren’t helpful for your pet at all and, along with foods with cheap grains, are equally as bad.

 A key point to note here is that many high-quality grain-free dog foods contain potatoes, and there is nothing wrong with that – you need to keep an eye on the number of potatoes or other grain-free ingredients.